Working with Angular FormArray

 Save the above changes and load the app.
 Click the plus button to add a new entry and you will be able to see the validation message.

-Lastly, if you want to learn how you can protect your Angular application, be sure to check our guide.
+If you want to learn how you can protect your Angular application, be sure to check our guide about how to protect the Angular code against theft.

 For detailed information on FormArray, do check out the official documentation.

-Source code from this tutorial is available at GitHub.
+The source code from this tutorial is available on GitHub FormArray demo docs.

 Jscrambler